Our use of cookies

 This is because:

-We receive many requests for TROs each year.
+Herefordshire Council's road safety and traffic management team receives a large number of requests for TROs each year.
 Before making a request, read about how we prioritise requests and things to consider when requesting speed limit TROs.

 Find your local councillor